 The Good: However, the act of making Simon Asher die a hero really stood out as a plus point for me.
 Throughout the series, Simon suffered with the guilt of making the actual bomb and accidentally triggering a bomb (back in the mid-season finale).
 Vacillating his emotions between that of guilt and responsibility was really brilliant plot-writing and helped flesh his character into an extremely rich one.
 The ending scene of him driving off with the bomb was really touching and served as a resounding conclusion to such a deep and complex character.
 Quite honestly, I could not think off a better send-off for his character, so kudos to the writers for doing that.

 Still, flak has to be delivered where it is due, and the cutting credits of the CIA approaching Alex to join them, just based on how ‘badly treated’ she was by the FBI felt like a jolt out of the blue.
 It made no relation to the plot whatsoever, but I guess it helps set the stage for Season 2, at the very least.
-For a show which has continuously surprised me with constant curveballs, this felt like a rather lacklustre attempt to round the first season up.
+For a show which has continuously surprised me with constant curveballs, this felt like a rather lacklustre attempt to round the first season up for TV Season Mid 2016.

 2. Once Upon A Time